itsmonicker/shvrk-swift/README.md

 * option of being multiplayer, or user leaderboard to make game universal

-* based on classic and cult agmes: space invaders, pong, flappy birds, etc
+* based on classic and cult games: space invaders, pong, flappy birds, etc

 *Deadline:* December 15